QuantEcon/lecture-python-advanced.myst/lectures/cons_news.md

 Representation {eq}`eqn_1` is cast in terms of a **news shock**
-$\epsilon_{t+1}$ that represents a shock to nonfinancial income coming from taxes, transfers, and other random sources of income changes known to a well-informed person having all sorts of information about the income process.
+$\epsilon_{t+1}$ that represents a shock to nonfinancial income coming from taxes, transfers, and other random sources of income changes known to a well-informed person who perhaps has  all sorts of information about the income process.

 Representation {eq}`eqn_2` for the **same** income process is driven by shocks